You're sitting at the terminal, have Claude Code installed, and you're thinking: "Okay, now what?"

 Today I'll show you all Claude Code commands - a complete overview with all slash commands, all CLI flags, and hidden keyboard shortcuts.
 This is the most comprehensive reference you'll find.
 After this guide, you'll really know every available command.

-- Over 30 slash commands available: /clear (clears context), /compact (compresses conversation), /model (switch models)
+- Over 30 slash commands available: /clear (clears context), /compact (compresses conversation), /model (switch models), /plan (plan mode)

-- CLI flags enable advanced usage: --model for model switching, --verbose for debug info, --allowedTools for tool permissions
+- CLI flags enable advanced usage: --model for model switching, --remote for web sessions, --tools for tool selection, --max-budget-usd for cost limits

 Installing and Starting Claude Code